bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Fundamental-Javascript-Concepts-You-Should-Understand.md

     console.log(this); // Object [global] {etc, etc, etc,  name: 'Layla'}

 -   <span id="48ab">CALLING SOMETHING IN THE WRONG CONTEXT CAN MESS YOU UP!</span>
--   <span id="857d">could throw an error if it expects this to have some other method or whatever that doesn't exist</span>
+-   <span id="857d">could throw an error if it expects this to have some other method or whatever that doesn’t exist</span>
 -   <span id="e09e">you could also overwrite values or assign values to exist in a space where they should not exist</span>
 -   <span id="b6e0">if you call a function as a callback, it will set `this` to be the outer function itself, even if the function you were calling is a method that was called on a particular object</span>